ali-rantakari/Tagger/frontAppScripts.markdown

 Writing new Scripts
 ---------------------

+#### Return Value

-If you'd like to __write a front application script__ for an application, you just need to make sure that your script returns the correct kind of data to Tagger.
+If you'd like to write a front application script for an application, you just need to make sure that your script __returns the correct kind of data to Tagger__.
 What Tagger wants is a record with one of these two fields (i.e. not both):

 - `filePaths` (containing _a list of full paths_ to the files to tag)
 - `webLinks` (containing _a list of records_ each of which should have the fields `link` (a URL string) and `title` (the title for the document that the link points to -- if the link points to a web page, this should be the title of that web page))